 If you would like to speak to an adviser, please complete this short Enquiry Form.
 We will then arrange a time for an adviser to contact you.
-After the initial contact we can continue to advise you via telephone, email or face to face (please note we are currently working off campus but can arrange a video call via Teams instead of face to face).
+This will usually be by phone.
+After the initial contact we can continue to advise you via telephone, email, video call via Teams or face to face.

 We welcome any feedback from students about the service or suggestions for improvements.
 Our anonymous online feedback form has 3 quick questions and will only take a couple of minutes to complete.

 We work within standards required by the Advice Quality Standard and Advice UK and hope you are happy with our service.
 If you wish to make a complaint about any aspect of the service please see the SU Complaints Procedure.